-America the Beautiful is a song that probably every American learned and sang in grammar school.
-Ray Charles recorded a very well received rendition in the 1970s, as did Elvis.
-The song has a well documented and interesting history.
-It was initially written as a poem, later the melody from a different song was combined with it, to create the great tune about America.
+America the Beautiful is the patriotic song that most Americans learned in grammar school.
+Ray Charles recorded a very well received rendition in the 1970s, as did Elvis and others The song has a well-documented and interesting history.
+Initially written as a poem, later the melody from a different song was combined with it, to create the great song about the awe inspiring America.

-Frank Lamphere putting down the vocal on America the Beautiful
+(In the recording studio) Crooner Frank Lamphere"laying down" the vocal for America the Beautiful

-Fast forward to 2019.
-Most of the versions out there aren't really the kind one would listen to, while having a glass of wine or just driving somewhere.
-It often sounds like a church hymn or a song in which one feels compelled to stand.
-Frank Lamphere had a notion that this song would sound great and be more listenable with a totally different approach.
+Fast forward to 2020.
+Most of the versions out there of America the Beautiful aren't really the kind one would listen to, while having a glass of wine or just driving someplace.
+It has often sounded like a church hymn or a song in which one feels compelled to stand.
+Frank Lamphere felt that this song would sound comfortable and be very listenable, with a swinging approach.
 That's exactly what he did.

 Eric Schneider readies to solo on America, the Beautiful, the title track of Frank Lamphere's new EP "America Swinging"

 No usage or reproduction of any kind is permitted without prior written consent from Rat Pack Jazz.com and this Dean Martin Frank Sinatra Impersonator and Dean Martin Frank Sinatra Tribute for Corporate Entertainment, Casinos, and Special Events, serving Chicago, Palm Springs, New York, San Francisco, Las Vegas, Atlantic City, Los Angeles, St Louis, Phoenix, Virginia Beach, Cincinnati, Indianapolis, Minneapolis, Des Moines, Milwaukee and cities Nationwide.
 All content and images on this website are copyrighted.
 All Rights Reserved.